mir4ef/mea2n/README.md

 Run `npm run test:node` to execute server side unit tests via [Jasmine](https://jasmine.github.io).

-Use `npm test` to run all unit tests at once.
+Use `npm test` to run all unit tests at once and generate code coverage reports for both.

 <a name="running-end-to-end-tests"></a>
 ## Running end-to-end Tests